TheResearchLab/Practice/Python Concepts/Powerful Python/Chapter 7/Notes.md

 --------- Magic Method ---------
 - Negative modulos that are different signs from the denominator ie -7%3 will have denominator added to the numerator until the result is greater or equal than 0.

+--------- shortcut functools.total_ordering ---------
+- can use total_ordering to infer most of the logical comparison methods.
+- This can negatively impact stack tracing and performance.